LandStander27/egelm/README.md

 ## AI usage

-AI tools are used only to help create documentation, including this README.
+AI tools are used only to help create documentation, abstract ideas, and how themes should look (as I am unfortunutely bad at making things look visually appealing).
 No AI-assisted content is committed without first being read and reviewed by a human.